microsoft/DurableFunctionsMonitor/durablefunctionsmonitor-vscodeext/README.md

 * Make sure you have the latest [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools) globally installed on your devbox.

-* For most features to work you also need to have [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension installed and be logged in into Azure.
+* [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension is also required to be installed.
 To login into Azure execute the **Azure: Sign In** command in Command Palette.
 To filter the list of Azure subscriptions shown execute the **Azure: Select Subscriptions** command.

 ## How to compile and run this project locally